Snawoot/go-http-digest-auth-client/README.md

 This client implements [RFC7616 HTTP Digest Access Authentication](https://www.rfc-editor.org/rfc/rfc7616.txt) and by now the basic features should work.

+This implementation presents pluggable HTTP transport with `http.RoundTripper` interface, stackable on top of other RoundTripper.
+DigestTransport intercepts server responses requiring Digest authentication and restarts them with Authentication header.
+Authentication challenge is reused whereever possible and it's expiration (server reject) is handled automatically.

 # Usage

 Complete example from E2E test: